dinhjeffrey/learning-ds/statistics/statistics-freedman.md

 10. With a controlled experiement, the slope can tell you the average change in y that would be caused by a change in x.
 With an observational study, however, the slope cannot be relied on to predict the results of interventions.
 It takes a lot of hard work to draw casual inferences from observational data, with or without regression.

 11. If the average of y depends on x in a non-linear way, the regression line can be quite misleading.

+#Part IV Probability

+#Chapter 13: What are the chances?